Wet rot under floor boards

 Fungal enzymes can break down the fibres in timber, weakening structural elements like floorboards or beams.
 In advanced cases, wet rot causes the wood to split into cube-like segments, a condition known as cuboidal cracking.
 These cubes are usually much smaller than those seen in dry rot decay.

-Our Wet Rot Treatment Services
+Wet Rot Treatment Process

 • Remove decayed timber: - Any unsalvageable wood is removed carefully to prevent structural failure and spread of the fungus.